KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 The second release (Apr 2019) adds validation for out-of-bounds descriptor array indexing and use of unwritten descriptors when the
 VK_EXT_descriptor_indexing extension is enabled.
 Also added (June 2019) was validation for buffer descriptors.

+(August 2019) Add bounds checking for pointers retrieved from vkGetBufferDeviceAddressEXT.

 ### Out-of-Bounds(OOB) Descriptor Array Indexing